ZihaoWang/LLM4TopicModel/README.md

-# SUMM AI NLP Challenge - Topic Modeling with LLM
+# Topic Modeling with LLM
 In this project, we fine-tune an open-source Large Language Model (LLM) to perform topic modeling on a collection of documents.

 Specifically, after fine-tuning, the LLM can DYNAMICALLY generate a meaningful topic name and several keywords for a given text.
 There are no sets of pre-defined topic names or keywords.